chainwayxyz/citrea-docs/developer-documentation/deployment-guide/configure-hardhat.md

             accounts: ["YOUR_PRIVATE_KEY"],
         },
     },
-    "REST_OF_YOUR_CONFIG_GOES_HERE",
+    // ...rest of your config
 };
 ```

 Replace `YOUR_PRIVATE_KEY` with your private key.
 Make sure to keep your private key secure and never share it with anyone.
-You can obtain a private key from your Citrea Testnet wallet (e.g., Metamask).
+You can obtain a private key from your Citrea Testnet wallet (e.g., MetaMask).

 ### Implement Your Smart Contract and Deploy